 - Prefrontal Cortex

 In addition, the prefrontal cortex is one of the last parts of the brain to reach full maturity.
 This usually occurs around the age of 24.
-This makes adolescents, teens, and even young adults more susceptible to the effects of drugs.
+This makes adolescents, teens, and even young adults more susceptible to the adverse effects of drugs.

 - Extended Amygdala